-- Pay all tuition, fees, and other expenses within the contracted timeframes. - Comply with the Student Conduct Policy - Be aware of the educational objectives of the institution, comprehend the IICS evaluation criteria, and maintain satisfactory academic progress. - Conduct their academic affairs honestly.
-Students will not cheat, plagiarize, falsify their academic records, or otherwise misrepresent their work. - Take appropriate action when informed of grade deficiencies.

-Know their due-process guarantees and understand the appeals procedures.
+- Pay all tuition, fees, and other expenses within the contracted timeframes. - Comply with the IICS Code of Ethics - Be aware of the educational objectives of the institution, comprehend the IICS evaluation criteria, and maintain satisfactory academic progress. - Conduct their academic affairs honestly.
+Students will not cheat, plagiarize, falsify their academic records, or otherwise misrepresent their work. - Take appropriate action when informed of grade deficiencies. - Know their due-process guarantees and understand the appeals procedures.